ksharinarayanan/SSRFire/README.md

 Now the all the URLs with the parameters will be filtered and yourserver.com will be placed into their parameter values.(final_urls.txt)

 The next step is to fire request to all the final URLs.
-This makes use of an asynchronous python script for sending faster requests.

 ### Finding open redirects